-Cochinita is traditional Mexican pulled pork cooked in a simple acidic mix of vinegar, garlic, onion and achiote (more on achiote later).
-I was recently introduced to cochinita by my Mexican friend who has struggled to find authentic Mexican food in Australia since migrating here.
-She classifies most of what is available as ‘Tex-Mex’, ie. not the real deal!
+Cochinita is the name given to traditional Mexican pulled pork cooked in a simple acidic mix of vinegar, garlic, onion and achiote (more on achiote later).
+I was recently introduced to cochinita by my Mexican friend who struggled to find authentic Mexican food in Australia since migrating here.
+She classified most of what was available as ‘Tex-Mex’, ie. not the real deal!
 When the offer of an authentic Mexican taco masterclass was put on the table I scrambled for my phone faster than you could say ‘si’ to lock in a Mexican cook off at my place.
 What resulted was the most intensely flavoured, vibrant, tender and mouthwatering pulled pork taco I have ever tasted and the method was SO EASY!
 Why has it taken me this long to discover cochinita?

-Pork leg is my preferred cut for this recipe as it is most flavoursome and shreds beautifully when cooked, but you could also use pork shoulder.
+Pork leg or shoulder can be used for this recipe, both are great for slow cooking.
 If you prefer a thicker sauce simply simmer the liquid at the final stage to reduce the sauce to your desired consistency.
 Be mindful that the pork does soak up quite bit of liquid once shredded so I would shred the meat first.

 - 1 kg pork leg or shoulder, cut into 5cm chunks

 - ¾ cup white wine or apple cider vinegar

 - 1 tbs sea salt flakes

 - Picked Red Onion